douglascvas/node-boot/README.md

 ### @Controller

-This annotation extends the `@Service` annotation, what means that the annotated class will be registered as a service.
+This annotation extends the `@Injectable` annotation, what means that the annotated class will be registered as a service.
 You **must** use this annotation in classes where you have REST endpoints to be managed by node-boot.

 For the available annotation parameters see the ControllerOptions interface.